Get selected file extension in JavaScript

 }

-Here, we'll get file name just like previous method.
-Then split name extension into array and display user extension which last element of array.
+Here, we’ll get the file name just like the previous method.
+Then split name extension into an array and display the user extension which last element of an array.

 Conclusion

 In this article, we have taken a simple example to get file extensions.
-This example will get you file extension.
-From now on you can use extensions for your requirement like validation or showing user messages or more.
+This example will get you a file extension.
+From now on you can use extensions for your requirements like validation showing user messages or more.